yousifelhady/flask-sms-notifications-app/README.md

 ```

 ## Testing
-The project files contain file `app_test.py`, this file contains all the unit tests that test the API endpoints
+The project files contain a file `app_test.py`, this file contains all the unit tests that test the API endpoints
 To run the tests, open CMD terminal and execute the following (make sure that the server is up and running)
 ```bash
 python test_app.py
 ```
 Test cases will be executed and result will be displayed in the CMD terminal incase of success or failure.

+## Acknowledgement
+I would like to acknowledge Software Engineer/ [Hussein Khaled](https://github.com/husseinkk) for his contribution and help in setting up Docker-compose for the project.

 ## Authors
 Software Engineer/ Yousif Elhady